peteroupc/html3dutil/doc/tutorial-glmath.md

 If a 3D vector's Z component is positive, it points toward the viewer (outward) in a right-handed coordinate system, and away from the viewer (inward) in a left-handed system.
 The reverse is true if the Z component is negative.

-**Cross product (`vec3cross(A, B)`):**

-Let there be a triangle formed by point A, point B, and the point (0,0,0) in that order.
-Assume the X axis points to the right and the Y axis points up.
-If the cross product of A and B has a positive Z component, the triangle's points are oriented counterclockwise; otherwise, clockwise.
-(If the X axis points right and the Y axis down, the reverse is true.)

 **Projection matrix (such as `mat4perspective`, `mat4ortho`):**